PACE-challenge/pacechallenge.org/2024/submissions.md

 We allow a limited use of external <em style="color:#db8a00">open source</em> dependencies, preferably with source code included in the submission.
-If you need to install software on the target platform, please contact the organizers in advance, and we will ask the [optil.io](https://www.optil.io/optilion/about) team if it is possible.
+If you need to install software on the target platform, please contact the organizers in advance, and we will try to figure out whether it is possible.

 ## Sequential Requirement

-Only sequential algorithms are permited.
-Submussions that actively use parallelism will be <em style="color:#db8a00">disqualified</em>.
+Only sequential algorithms are permitted.
+Submissions that actively use parallelism will be <em style="color:#db8a00">disqualified</em>.
 *Non-active* parallelism such as Java's garbage collector are, however, allowed.
 If you are unsure whether some subroutine falls under this